andrewplane/project_one/README.md

 - Clone the repository and navigate to the project directory.
 - Install dependencies as shown above.
 - Run the Jupyter Notebook or Python script to generate the analysis and visualizations

+## Challenges with the Project
+- Most of our challenges revolve around the makeup of our team.
+- One member, Ivan, was only present for a total of 15 mins combined for all team meetings and work sessions.
+Ivan did not contribute content to the project.
+- Another member, Chris, participated in the meetings and work sessions, helping with the conversation around our topic, but did not submit any completed content to the project.
+- Riley and Andrew picked up the pieces and put a project together.